Model minority: Asian Americans

 Those who resisted the emergent stereotype in the 1960s–1980s could not gain enough support to combat it due to its so-called "positive" connotations.
 At the time, this led many, even within the Asian American community, to either view it as a welcomed label in contrast to years of negative stereotypes, or view it as a euphemistic stereotype that was no more than a mere annoyance.
 Many believe that the stereotype comes with more positives than negatives.
 In contrast, many critics believe that there are just as many negatives as there are positives, or they believe that stereotypes should never be regarded as "good," no matter how "positive" they are intended to be.
 Scientific studies have revealed that both socially and psychologically, positive stereotypes have many negative and damaging consequences.
 According to Marita Etcubañez, a director of Asian Americans Advancing Justice - Los Angeles, misconceptions about Asian Americans have an effect on government policy, as "politicians won't talk about our community's needs if they assume people don't require assistance."
 According to Yanan Wang writing for the Washington Post, since the 1960s, "the idea that Asian Americans are distinct among minority groups and therefore immune to the challenges which are faced by other people of color is a particularly sensitive issue in the community, which has recently fought to reclaim its place in social justice conversations with movements like #ModelMinorityMutiny."
 In his paper, "Education and the Socialization of Asian Americans: A Revisionist Analysis of the 'Model Minority Thesis'", B. Suzuki, a researcher of multicultural and Asian American studies at University of Massachusetts Amherst, disagrees with how the media has portrayed Asian Americans.
 Explaining the sociohistorical background of the contemporary social system, Suzuki argues that the model minority stereotype is a myth.

 Since the creation of the model minority stereotype, Asian Americans have exceeded White Americans in terms of their level of education, as well as many other racial and ethnic groups in American society.
-As of 2012, Asian Americans as a whole have obtained the highest educational attainment level and the highest median household income of any racial and ethnic demographic in the country, a position which African immigrants, and their American-born offspring, have just started to outperform them in.
+As of 2012, Asian Americans as a whole are considered as having obtained the highest educational attainment level and the highest median household income of any racial and ethnic demographic in the country, a position which African immigrants, and their first generation descendants, have just started to outperform them in.
 These statistics vary among the Asian American population.
+Historically, achieving economic and educational success was, and at times still is, seen as a gateway by different groups into greater social acceptance.
+This notion has not always been born out, as for example when Muslim Americans faced widespread hostility and prejudice in the wake of 9/11.